 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a small reporting company.
 See the definitions of "large accelerated filer," "accelerated filer," "non-accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer [ ] Non-accelerated filer [ ]
+Large accelerated filer [ ]

-Accelerated filer [ ] Smaller reporting company [X]
+Accelerated filer [ ]

+Smaller reporting company [X]